philipjholdsworth/Auto-Ansible-Lab-Virtual-Box/README.md

 3. Cloan the repository to this newly created folder

-You are now ready to initialze the lab
+You are now ready to initializing the lab

-## initialzing the Lab
+## Initializing The Lab

 With your chosen command line, change directory to the folder you just created.